-The collegiality of the middle school faculty is invigorating, as they plan, laugh, create, and strategize together, throughout the school year.
-Their teamwork translates into the best teaching synergy a student could experience.
+Each day brings a new perspective and adventure when working with middle school students.
+The collegiality of the middle school faculty is invigorating as we plan, laugh, create, and strategize together and throughout the school year.
+Our teamwork translates into the best teaching synergy a student could experience.

 The connection and validation our older students feel is heartwarming.
 They reminisce and relive their own younger years through the school family projects, songs, activities, and traditions of the entire school community.
 The sense of community and camaraderie is overwhelming and continues even as students become alumni and return to visit their Episcopal Day family.

 We invite you to explore for yourself what is unique about our program.

 |Grades 5-6||Arrival||7:45 - 8:15 am||8:45 - 9:00 am|